 - 1) There is a regular Cleaning Service to the premises. - 2) Refuse bins are stored to the front and rear of the building in a purpose-built store away from the main building.
-Bins Are regularly.
+Bins Are regularly emptied at regular intervals.